Veteran Affairs Procedure - 50.01.02

 College Policy Number/Title:

-Howard Community College is committed to the educational, career and personal advancement of those who serve in the armed forces.
-Military veterans, active duty military personnel, reservists, members of the National Guard and qualified dependents are able to obtain assistance in applying for veterans’ benefits, and in accessing the full range of college’s services, such as academic advising, career counseling and job assistance, personal counseling, tutoring, disability support services, and mentoring.
+Howard Community College (HCC) is committed to the educational, career, and personal advancement of those who serve or have served in the U.S. armed forces.
+Veterans, active duty service members, reservists, members of the National Guard, and qualified dependents are provided assistance in applying for veterans’ benefits and U.S. Department of Defense tuition assistance, and in accessing the full range of college services, such as academic advising, career counseling and job assistance, personal counseling, tutoring, disability support services, and mentoring.
 Special emphasis is placed on informing students who serve or have served in the armed forces about the full range of available options to help them pay for college.

 The college’s office of records, registration, and veterans’ affairs (RRVA) administers HCC’s veterans’ benefits program.
 RRVA also facilitates access for students in the military community to other college units and services.